Is there a kids electric scooter that's more than a toy, but is still safe enough not to scare Mom to death?

 The hand-squeeze rear brakes on a kids electric scooter work just like the brakes on most bicycles, and help the rider come to a safe stop without flipping.
 They're easy to use and intuitive for a bike-riding kid.

-Now, the American-made scooters like the Go-ped have excellent, aircraft-quality construction, but are considerably more expensive (they start at about 1200 USD and go up from there) and are designed with the adult commuter or the scooter-competitor in mind.
+Now, the high-end scooters like the Go-ped have excellent, aircraft-quality construction, but are considerably more expensive (they start at about 1200 USD and go up from there) and are designed with the adult commuter or the scooter-competitor in mind.
 If your kid is a beginner, why spend the money?

 Tip #4: Where you buy your kids electric scooter matters.